codechimp-org/codechimp-org.github.io/_includes/portfolio/lmsvscode.md

-Snippets for Logitech Media Server dev, provides both perl and html snippets to help with common slim dev tasks.
+Snippets for Lyrion Media Server development, provides both perl and html snippets to help with common slim dev tasks.